If you are worried about whether you’re well enough you to fly, please see your doctor before you make a booking.

 Some illnesses or conditions may prevent you flying unless you provide a medical clearance.
 Know all about our medical clearance guidelines and forms.

 If you’re pregnant we have specific guidelines and requirements.
-See our pregnancy page for more details.
+See our Pregnancy and air travel page for more details.

 I have an illness or medical condition.
 Do I need a medical clearance form before I can fly?